 - AoS1 Music YOU know and love

 - AoS2 The Orchestral Concerto

 - AoS3 Music around the World

 - AoS4 Film and Game music

-- AoS5 All things Pop
+- AoS5 All things Pop Music

-Integrated Portfolio 30% - A performance and composition chosen by the student in any style.
+Integrated Portfolio (practical coursework) 30% - A performance and composition chosen by the student in any style.

-Practical Component 30% - Controlled conditions coursework: perform in a group and produce compositions based on set briefs.
+Practical Component (practical coursework) 30% - Controlled conditions coursework: perform in a group and produce compositions based on set briefs.

-Listening and Appraising 40% - 1 hour listening exam.
-Using a CD, assessing knowledge and understanding from AoS2, 3, 4 and 5.
+Listening and Appraising 40% - 1 hour listening exam assessing knowledge and understanding from AoS2, 3, 4 and 5.

-For more information please speak to Miss Eyley
+For more information please speak to Ms Eyley

-GCSE Philosophy and Ethics
+GCSE Philosophy & Ethics